JellyGamez/Snake-Game/README.md

 # Snake-Game
- Simple snake game written in C++ (python would've been funnier :c).
-Also my first project ever made
+My very first project - a straightforward snake game written in C++ (python would've been funnier :c).
+The code could use some refinement, considering I was in my early stages of learning programming at the time.

 ## Features
 - Move using **W A S D**